World stocks head for record high on recovery, vaccine hopes

 Besides the virus, Brexit trade talks were chief among European investors’ concerns on Monday, with hopes for a breakthrough ebbing slightly to leave sterling weaker against the dollar and the euro.

-The British pound gave up early gains to edge lower against the dollar GBP=D3, changing hands at 1.3176 per dollar, and against the common currency as well, and last stood at 89.90 pence per euro EURGBP=D3.
+The British pound gave up early gains to edge lower against the dollar GBP=D3, changing hands at 1.3180 per dollar, and against the euro as well.
+The pound last stood at 89.78 pence per euro EURGBP=D3.

-While the departure of hardline adviser Dominic Cummings from Downing Street is seen as a positive, perhaps allowing more British concessions, the UK’s chief Brexit negotiator David Frost said on Twitter that talks “may not succeed”.
+While the departure of hardline adviser Dominic Cummings from Downing Street is seen as a positive, perhaps allowing more British concessions, Britain’s chief Brexit negotiator David Frost said on Twitter that talks “may not succeed”.

-A slew of U.S. Federal Reserve speakers are also up this week, beginning with Vice Chair Richard Clarida at 1900 GMT.

-U.S. bonds, which had sold off strongly on vaccine news last week, were again slightly lower, with the yield on benchmark U.S. 10-year debt at 0.8799%.

 Our Standards: The Thomson Reuters Trust Principles.